kobusjoubert/oanda_api_v20/README.md

 ### Accounts

-See the [Oanda Documentation](http://developer.oanda.com/rest-live-v20/account-ep/) for all available options.
+See the [Oanda Documentation](http://developer.oanda.com/rest-live-v20/account-ep/) for all available options on accounts.

 ```ruby
 client.accounts.show